 When applying for a homeowners insurance policy always ask if the policy has a fire exclusion or not.
 If there is no fire exclusion, you're covered.

 Unfortunately, if the policy has a fire exclusion the insurance carrier will not cover damages from fires.
 You'll have to get a separate policy specifically for fires.

 Total Destruction From A Fire May Be Best, Ironically

 If there is going to be a fire though, in many ways it is best to have a complete loss like we did.
 Total destruction so that the insurance company can not argue about what is salvageable.

-It is brutal to hear his stories of the back and forth discussions he is having.
-Not a fight I want to have.
-He did loose everything, but because his home is still standing receives much less support.
-I am moving forward while he is still arguing with insurance.
+It was brutal to hear his stories of the back and forth discussions he was having.
+It was not a fight I wanted to have.
+He lost everything, but because his home was still standing receives much less support.

 Home Insurance Is A Life Saver

 It pays to be well insured.
-I will not claim I knew much about property insurance when I bought my home.
+I did not know much about property insurance when I bought my home.
 In fact, my insurance broker set this policy up for me and has been working with me throughout the claims process.
 I never even read the entire policy before this.
 I was by no means an expert, but now have a lot of first hand experience.

 - Call the insurance company and ask for a copy of the full policy.
 This document should be 50 to 70 pages long.

 - Make sure to have an adequate Coverage A (Dwelling) limit.
 This is the coverage that will dictate all of the other coverages.
 It should be high enough to cover rebuilding a equivalent home.
 Make sure the coverage amount is up to date with the current value of your home and latest construction costs.